-Meet your Innkeeper and Chef: Lydia Oakes
+Meet your Innkeeper and Chef Extraordinaire: Lydia Oakes

 Follow our featured breakfasts on Instagram @innatglencairn and click here to follow us on Pinterest!

-Proprietor Janet Cochoff Pressel
+The Proprietor (aka the one with the crazy idea): Janet Cochoff Pressel

 The Opdykes, a Dutch family from New York, were the first recorded settlers on the site of Glencairn in 1697.
 The present stone wing of the manor house was likely built in the early 1700s.
 The property was in the Opdyke family until 1762 when it was sold to Daniel Hunt.

 The sale to the Hunts marked the transition of Glencairn from Dutch to English proprietorship.
 During this period, the center hall frame was built and served as an excellent example of Georgian architecture.

 In 1776, while the British army was quartered in Princeton, Glencairn was believed to have been confiscated as British quarters and even served as a Hessian Hospital during the Revolutionary War.

 The house remained in the Hunt family passing from the Gulicks to the Connahs until the 1940s when it was sold to the Perot family, at which time it was divided into three apartments and even lay vacant for several years until 1976.

 The house was eventually purchased by brothers, Clifford and Stephen Zink, and Alex Greenwood with the goal of returning Glencairn back to its 18th century splendor as documented by the Historic American Buildings Survey.
 During this time, the red frame barn was relocated from Dutch Neck and the New Jersey Barn Company was born from that event.